 An introductory study of logic and language, intended to increase the student's ability to use language with precision and to reason correctly.
 Topics include the logic of science and the principles of induction and deduction.
-Assessment Level(s): ENGL 101/ENGL 011, MATH 050 READ 120.
+Assessment Level(s): ENGL 101/ENGL 011, READ 120.
 Three hours each week.
-Formerly PL 190.

-PHIL 201Morality and Contemporary Law (HUMD, GEIR, GEEL)
+PHIL 201 Morality and Contemporary Law (HUMD, GEIR, GEEL)

 An examination of some social issues that seem to be of current interest from the legal/ethical viewpoint, e.g.: privacy, crime and punishment, civil and human rights, victimless crimes, police and court practice, sexual and medical practice, freedom and authority.
 An attempt will be made to view these contemporary problems in a historical perspective.
 The student is encouraged and expected to know facts, think logically, and develop an independent sense of critical judgment.
 PREREQUISITE(S): One course in philosophy, political science, or sociology, or consent of department.
-Assessment Level(s): ENGL 101/ENGL 011, MATH 050 , READ 120.
+Assessment Level(s): ENGL 101/ENGL 011, READ 120.
 Three hours each week.
-Formerly PL 180.

-PHIL 205 Philosophy in Literature (HUMD, GEIR, GEEL)
+PHIL 205 Philosophy in Literature (HUMD, GEIR, GEEL, GCP)

 Reading and philosophical criticism of novels and plays containing ideas significant for ethics, metaphysics, religion, and social policy.
 Particular attention will be given to modern writers.
-Assessment Level(s): ENGL 101/ENGL 011, MATH 050, READ 120.
+Assessment Level(s): ENGL 101/ENGL 011, READ 120.
 Three hours each week.

-Formerly PL 205.
-3 semester hours life.
-Assessment Level(s): ENGL 101/ENGL 011, MATH 050 READ 120.
+PHIL 209 Introduction to Peace and Justice Studies

+Introduces the students to peace and justice thought both in Western and Eastern philosophic literature.
+It will also explore how the Hindu, Buddhist, Chinese, Jewish, Christian, and Islamic traditions address the issues of peace and justice in individual, family, communal, national, and global life.
+Assessment Level(s): ENGL 101/ENGL 011, READ 120.
 Three hours each week.

-PHIL 209 Introduction to Peace and Justice Studies Introduces the students to peace and justice thought both in Western and Eastern philosophic literature.
-It will also explore how the Hindu, Buddhist, Chinese, Jewish, Christian, and Islamic traditions address the issues of peace and justice in individual, family, communal, national, and global